-A historic residence built in 1927 by local architect Everett Phipps Babcock is up for grabs in Pasadena’s historic condo building La Casa Torre.
+A historic residence built in 1927 by local architect Everett Phipps Babcock is up for grabs in Pasadena’s historic condo building, La Casa Torre.

 Beginning his career working alongside Wallace Neff — a prominent architect celebrated for pioneering Spanish-style homes throughout Southern California — Babcock learned to seamlessly blend Italian, Spanish, and Moorish details into his work.

 The upper level holds all three bedrooms.
-The main bedroom offers a Juliet balcony, walk-in closet, and a full bathroom with pale yellow period tile with black trim.
+The main bedroom offers a Juliet balcony, a walk-in closet, and a full bathroom with pale yellow period tile with black trim.

-Featured in Courtyard Housing in Los Angeles, the home stands in a picturesque courtyard setting, complete with a fountain, located at 627 East California Blvd in the sought after Madison Heights neighborhood near the Playhouse District, South Lake Ave shopping, Old Town Pasadena, and Huntington Gardens.
+Featured in Courtyard Housing in Los Angeles, the home stands in a picturesque courtyard setting, complete with a fountain, located at 627 East California Blvd in the sought-after Madison Heights neighborhood near the Playhouse District, South Lake Ave shopping, Old Town Pasadena, and Huntington Gardens.

-According to public records the last time this unit exchanged hands was in 1987 for $193,000.
+According to public records, the last time this unit exchanged hands was in 1987 for $193,000.
 The unit is listed for $849,000.